Hodge-Laplacian of Brain Networks: Method

-where, $\Lambda_{p}$ is a diagonal matrix of eigenvalues and ${\bf U}_p$ is a matrix of eigenvectors.
+where $\Lambda_{p}$ is a diagonal matrix of eigenvalues and ${\bf U}_p$ is a matrix of eigenvectors.
 The multiplicity of the zero eigenvalue of Hodge Laplacian $\mathcal{L}_p$ is the Betti number $\beta_p$, the rank of the kernel space of $\mathcal{L}_p$.
-This is related to the algebraic connectivity and generalizes from the well known fact that the number of zero eigenvalues of the graph Laplacian is the number of connected components \cite{chung1997spectral}.
+This is related to the algebraic connectivity and generalizes from the well known fact that the number of zero eigenvalues of the graph Laplacian is the number of connected components.
 Similarly, the number of zero eigenvalues of the $\mathcal{L}_0$, $\mathcal{L}_1$ and $\mathcal{L}_2$ matrix corresponds to the number of $0$-cycles (connected components), $1$-cycles (closed loops) and $2$-cycles (voids or cavities) respectively.
 Since the eigenvectors corresponding to the zero eigenvalues are related to the homology generators \cite{friedman1998computing}, we represent a 1-cycle using the coefficients of the eigenvectors.
-Let $A =(a_{l(i,j),m})$ be a collection the columns of ${\bf U}_1$ that corresponds to the zero eigenvalues, where $a_{l(i,j),m}$ correspondents to edge $e_{ij}$.
-The size of $A_1$ is $q \times \beta_1$ with Betti number $\beta_1$.
-Each column of $A$ corresponds to 1-cycles.
-The $m$-th $1$-cycle $\mathcal{C}^m$ can be represented as
+Let $A =(a_{l(i,j),m})$ be the matrix consisting of columns of ${\bf U}_1$ that corresponds to the zero eigenvalue.
+The size of $A$ is $q \times \beta_1$ with Betti number $\beta_1$.
+Here $a_{l(i,j),m}$ is the entries of $m$-th eigenvector of the Hodge Laplacian corresponding to edge $e_{ij}$.
+The $m$-th $1$-cycle $\mathcal{C}^m$ is then represented as